popey/buds/README.md

  * Captures a list of installed clicks, for re-installation during device restoration
  * Uses device name and serial number in backup name, useful if you have multiple devices being backed up

+## Pre-requisites

+ * rsync & tee installed on host
+ * ssh key installed on device ( I use phablet-shell to set this up)

 ## Running

 `buds (ip address of device)`